 In the early stages of hip arthritis, intermittently occurring pain can be controlled with medications, weight reduction, physiotherapy, and mild medication.

-During the latter stage of arthritis, when the degeneration is near complete, there’s a more continuous type of pain and daily activities and mobility become severly limited.
+During the latter stage of arthritis, when the degeneration is near complete, there’s a more continuous type of pain and daily activities and mobility become severely limited.
 A patient may become dependent on pain relief medications, risking damage to the stomach and kidneys from overuse.
 The patient may also become dependent on others for basic care, leading to poor quality of life.

 What is Total Hip Replacement?